 Many people feel that this is the best time to visit the Serengeti.
 Chat to us if this is on your bucket list!

-Long Rains – April to early June – Seronera
+Long Rains – April to early June – they head to Seronera

 The Seronera area of the Serengeti comprises open plains dotted with attractive kopjes.
 There’s plenty of resident game with relaxed predators as well as the migrating herds coming through in April and May.
 Given the Seronera’s central position, you can stay here and still travel south and north to the Western Corridor.
 However this advantage means that the Seronera remains busy throughout most of the migration.